oneandyvan/multi-sudoku-nonagram/README.md

 ---

 ## Report
-Here is a rough draft of the research paper.
+Here is a rough draft of the [paper](https://docs.google.com/document/d/1dcpnFOEYQ8LSIxTercKv7PKMg142GDkCQVmDmy0G9bc/edit?usp=sharing)
+This is a live document for collaboration purposes.
+For the milestone assignment, check the attached PDF in the submission to have an accurate view of work up to that point.

 ### Authors:
 - **Andrew Browning** - Undergrad, Dept. Computer Science, University of Central Florida